Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Local law and edge rigidity for

 \subsubsection{Extension to non-diagonal $\Sigma_p$}

-In this section, we show that Theorem \ref{thm:strong_local_law} and Theorem \ref{thm:rigidity_G} when the population covariance matrix is non-diagonal.
+While the previous analysis assumes $\Sigma_p$ is diagonal, in this section, we show that Theorem \ref{thm:strong_local_law} and Theorem \ref{thm:rigidity_G} hold when the population covariance matrix is non-diagonal.
 In order to utilize the notation in the previous sections, we denote the population covariance as $\tilde{\Sigma}_p$ and continue to use $\Sigma_p$ to denote the diagonal matrix containing the eigenvalues of $\tilde{\Sigma}_p$.
 The eigendecomposition of $\tilde{\Sigma}_p$ is denoted as

 where $H$ is the eigenvector matrix of $\tilde{\Sigma}_p$.
 In this section, we show that if Theorem \ref{thm:strong_local_law} holds with $\Sigma_p$, it also holds with $\tilde{\Sigma}_p$.
 All definitions in Section \ref{ssub:basic_tools} are kept.